tsubira/HSI_AD/README.md

 Both strategies include python scripts (*.py*) and interactive notebooks (*.ipynb*) to create, train and test the models.
 Additional scripts and functions allow the user to prepare the training/test data from the free-download available [**ABU dataset**](http://xudongkang.weebly.com/data-sets.html).

+This code has been tested on a Python 3.9.15 environment with all the packages included in the *requirements.txt* file.

 ## ViT-MAE model
 ### Instructions
 Download the [**ABU dataset**](http://xudongkang.weebly.com/data-sets.html) and store the *.mat* files inside the *ViT-MAE/data* directory.